 Approximately 1,300 miles of streams, including the Missouri and Mississippi rivers and our developing blueways, flow through St. Charles County.
 These waterways provide drinking water resources, floodwater pathways, wildlife habitat, and numerous recreational and economic opportunities.
 Our community’s waters are teeming with life and pass through diverse, beautiful habitat along the river corridor that is home to deer, turkeys, foxes, hundreds of different migratory birds and songbirds, and other animals.
 Beyond the banks, we work, play, learn, build, buy groceries, wash cars, and more.
 Many daily activities affect water quality, locally and far downstream.
 As a result, part of the responsibility of protecting streams lies with the residents of St. Charles County.

 Dardenne Creek Blueway

-Phase I of the Dardenne Creek Blueway offers not only the waterway, but access to other amenities at both Riverside Landing and 370 Lakeside Park.
-The second phase of the Blueway will go from Lone Wolff Park in St. Peters to 370 Lakeside Park; the third phase from Jack Gettemeyer Park in St. Peters to Lone Wolff Park; and the fourth phase from O’Fallon Sports Park to Jack Gettemeyer Park.
-The final phase is from Bluebird Meadow Park in Dardenne Prairie to O’Fallon Sports Park.
+Phase I and 2 of the Dardenne Creek Blueway offers not only the waterway, but access to other amenities at Riverside Landing, 370 Lakeside Park and Lone Wolff Park.
+The third phase of the Blueway will go from Jack Gettemeyer Park in St. Peters to Lone Wolff Park; the fourth phase from O’Fallon Sports Park to Jack Gettemeyer Park; and the final phase is from Bluebird Meadow Park in Dardenne Prairie to O’Fallon Sports Park.
 The Dardenne Creek Blueway, when complete, will be approximately 19 miles.